 So, there you have it, three useful tips on how to get your dog walking business off the ground.
-Wile they may be basic tips, if followed , you give yourself a great chance for success.
+While they may be basic tips, if followed, you give yourself a great chance for success.
 Did you know that there are flexible, affordable courses online to help your startup business even more?

 Online, Flexible, Cost-Effective Courses

 If you’re currently trying to get your dog walking business or any other type of business started, you could benefit a great deal from taking a How to Start a Business course with Online Courses Australia.
-This 36 hour study course will teach you how to master your use of time, as well as everything else you need to know to successfully launch your business.
+This 36-hour study course will teach you how to master your use of time, as well as everything else you need to know to launch your business successfully.